ryen28/AI2Web3Repo/README.md

 Introduction to decentralized AI agents development.

+Note: cloned this repo from AI2Web3 Bootcamp and using this repo to create Gen AI & Agents Apps.

 ## Introduction

 Welcome to the **AI2Web3 Bootcamp**.
 This repository houses all the necessary instructions and resources for an immersive 5-fays program designed to equip students with cutting-edge techniques for developing applications using **Generative Artificial Intelligence** for **Decentralized AI Agents**.